-Sandra B. Cochran, age 60, has served as President and Chief Executive Officer of the Company since September 2011.
+Sandra B. Cochran, age 63, has served as President and Chief Executive Officer of the Company since September 2011.
 From April 2009 until November 2010, Ms. Cochran served as Executive Vice President and Chief Financial Officer of the Company and was named President and Chief Operating Officer of the Company in November 2010.
-Ms. Cochran previously served from February 2004 until April 2009 as Chief Executive Officer of Books-A-Million, Inc. (Nasdaq: BAMM) ("Books-A-Million"), a leading book retailer in the southeastern United States.
-Ms. Cochran presently serves on the board of directors of Dollar General Corporation (NYSE: DG) and Lowe's Companies, Inc. (NYSE:LOW).
+Ms. Cochran previously served from February 2004 until April 2009 as Chief

+Executive Officer of Books-A-Million, Inc. (Nasdaq: BAMM) ("Books-A-Million"), a leading book retailer in the southeastern United States.
+Ms. Cochran currently serves on the board of directors of Lowe's Companies, Inc. (NYSE: LOW) and previously served on the board of directors of Dollar General Corporation (NYSE: DG) from 2012 until May 2020.

-- Leadership Experience-President and Chief Executive Officer of the Company; served as Chief Executive Officer of Books-A-Million; member of the board of directors of Dollar General Corporation and Lowe's Companies, Inc. - Financial Experience-served as Chief Financial Officer of the Company; served as Chief Financial Officer of Books-A-Million; member of the Audit Committee of the board of directors of Dollar General Corporation. - Industry Experience-various leadership positions at the Company since 2009.
+- Leadership Experience President and Chief Executive Officer of the Company; served as Chief Executive Officer of Books-A-Million; member of the board of directors of Lowe's Companies, Inc. and former member of the board of directors of Dollar General Corporation. - Financial Experience served as Chief Financial Officer of the Company; served as Chief Financial Officer of Books-A-Million; former member of the Audit Committee of the board of directors of Dollar General Corporation. - Industry Experience various leadership positions at the Company since 2009.

-Meg G. Crofton, age 64, first became one of our directors in July 2017.
-Ms. Crofton retired from The Walt Disney Company (NYSE: DIS) ("Disney") in 2015, after a 35 year career with that company.
+Meg G. Crofton, age 67, first became one of our directors in July 2017.
+Ms. Crofton retired from The Walt Disney Company (NYSE: DIS) ("Disney") in 2015, after a 35-year career with that company.
 From 2006 until 2013, she was President of Walt Disney World, the largest site in Disney's Parks and Resorts division, and from 2011 until her retirement in 2015, she served as President of Disney's Parks and Resorts Operations, U.S. and France.
-Since 2016, Ms. Crofton has served on the Board of Directors of Tupperware Brands Corporation (NYSE: TUP) ("Tupperware") and currently serves on Tupperware's compensation committee.
+Since 2016, Ms. Crofton has served on the Board of Directors of Tupperware Brands Corporation (NYSE: TUP) ("Tupperware") and currently serves as the chair of Tupperware's nominating and corporate governance committee and on its compensation committee.
+Since March 2019, Ms. Crofton has served as a director of HCA Healthcare, Inc. ("HCA") where she serves on HCA's compensation committee as well as HCA's patient safety and quality of care committee.

-- Leadership Experience-As President of Walt Disney Parks and Resorts Operations, U.S. and France, Ms. Crofton was responsible for the operations of Disney's theme parks and resorts in Florida, California and Paris, and the division's global functional lines of business reported to her including food and beverage, merchandise, hotel and park operations, facilities/maintenance, safety and security.
-Throughout her Disney career, Ms. Crofton held a wide range of executive positions in both operating and functional areas, as well as key leadership roles in the openings of many domestic and international properties. - Industry Experience-Ms. Crofton is a seasoned, well-respected executive who had direct responsibility for ensuring employee performance and satisfaction and the delight and well-being of tens of millions of guests of Disney parks and resorts in the United States and France, including in respect of foodservice and retail operations; she also serves director of Tupperware, an iconic consumer products company.
+- Leadership Experience As President of Walt Disney Parks and Resorts Operations, U.S. and France, Ms. Crofton was responsible for the operations of Disney's theme parks and resorts in Florida, California and Paris, and the division's global functional lines of business reported to her including food and beverage, merchandise, hotel and park operations, facilities/maintenance, safety and security.
+Throughout her Disney career, Ms. Crofton held a wide range of executive positions in both operating and functional areas, as well as key leadership roles in the openings of many domestic and international properties. - Industry Experience Ms. Crofton is a seasoned, well-respected executive who had direct responsibility for ensuring employee performance and satisfaction and the delight and well-being of tens of millions of guests of Disney parks and resorts in the United States and France, including in respect of foodservice and retail operations; she also serves as a director of Tupperware, an iconic consumer products company and HCA Healthcare, where patient and employee engagement are critical.